Skarlett/clonk/book/dev/parser.md

 |           | 4     |

-## 0x20 Clonk Parsing the source
+## 0x20 Clonk Parsing the source text

-Clonk Extends the ability of shunting yard by bringing in the following ideas, and rules.

 The following action is taken when the current token being processed is:

-### unit
+### Unit
-placed directly into the output.
+Units are placed directly into the output.

 | lexed type                 | example     |
 |----------------------------|-------------|